-Customers, governments and other stakeholders are increasingly focused on the materials and chemical substances used in products and packaging.
-With regard to medical products, stakeholders are especially focused on health and safety and environmental impacts, especially at product end-of-life.
-In some countries, legislation restricts the use of specific substances in products.
-Customers are also interested in which materials are recyclable, such as in packaging.
+Customers, governments and other stakeholders are also increasingly focused on the materials and chemical substances used in products and packaging.
+With regard to medical products, key issues include health and safety and environmental impacts, especially at product end-of-life.
+In some countries, legislation restricts the use of specific substances in products (see Materials Restrictions below).
+Customers are also interested in the use of recycled and recyclable materials, such as in packaging.

 Baxter's research and development and manufacturing operations work with environmental, health and safety (EHS) specialists to ensure that new products meet robust environmental design principles, comply with environmental regulations and satisfy customer requirements.
-As part of the company's product development process, Baxter applies a Product Sustainability Review (PSR) to all new medical devices, assessing EHS impacts across the product life cycle, including those related to materials selection and use.
-For example, new electrical and electronic devices under development are designed to meet the European Union's Restriction on Hazardous Substances (RoHS) Directive guidelines wherever they are sold worldwide.
+As part of the company's product development process, Baxter applies a Product Sustainability Review (PSR) to all new medical devices, assessing EHS impacts across the product life cycle.
+For example, new electrical and electronic devices under development are designed to meet the European Union (EU) Restriction on Hazardous Substances (RoHS) Directive guidelines wherever they are sold worldwide.
 All devices are screened for the presence of chemicals from the REACH (Registration, Evaluation and Authorisation and Restriction of Chemicals) Regulation list of "Substances of Very High Concern" (SVHCs) and are considered for elimination.

 Customers and governmental regulations increasingly require companies to disclose information about materials and chemical substances used in products and manufacturing.
-However, effectively tracking and reporting this data is complex given the number and evolution of these standards, and since a product may contain components from numerous suppliers worldwide.
+Tracking and reporting this data is complex given the number and evolution of these standards, and since some products contain components from numerous suppliers worldwide.

 |1||These savings represent the total savings attributable to identified projects across the company, counted only for the first year the packaging innovation is implemented.|